Sakorona/SDVMods/README.md

 * _HarshWeather_ allows the hazards.
 It can be set to __false__ or __true__.
 Default: __false__
 * _NoLongerDisplayToday_ is a setting that says after this point: don't display today's weather.
 The valid setting is: 0600 - 2600.
 Default: __1700__.
 * _ClimateType_ is a setting that lets you control the type of climate.
 The options are: __arid__, __dry__, __normal__, __wet__, __monsoon__.
 Default: __normal__
+* _TempGauge_ is a setting that controls if temps are displayed in Celsius or Farenheit.
+The valid options are _celsius, farenheit_

 ## FAQ